Digichem-Project/build-boy/README.md

 ## Quick Download (Help!
 There are too many options!)

 Don't panic.
-You can download Digichem <!-- Quick-Download --> [here](https://github.com/Digichem-Project/build-boy/releases/download/6.8.1-pre.3-CentOS-Stream-8/digichem.6.8.1-pre.3.CentOS-Stream-8.tar.gz) | [Download Digichem Lite v6.8.1-pre.3](https://github.com/Digichem-Project/build-boy/releases/download/6.8.1-pre.3-CentOS-Stream-8/digichem.6.8.1-pre.3.CentOS-Stream-8.tar.gz).
+You can download Digichem <!-- Quick-Download --> [here](https://github.com/Digichem-Project/build-boy/releases/download/6.8.1-pre.3-CentOS-Stream-8/digichem.6.8.1-pre.3.CentOS-Stream-8.tar.gz).
 If you run into problems, browse the table below for a version that matches your setup.

 ## Latest Versions